HCDigitalScholarship/intervals/sections/01_Introduction.md

   * CRIM Intervals begins by importing one or more MEI, MusicXML, or MIDI Files.
 This can be done directly, as shown:
 `piece = importPiece('https://crimproject.org/mei/CRIM_Model_0008.mei')`
-  * The field within the `importPiece()` function can be either a url or local file path
+  * The field within the `importPiece()` function can be either a url or local file path, and must be surrounded by quotes as shown
   * After importing a piece from a url or local path, the piece's successful import can be confirmed by printing out its metadata:
 `print(piece.metadata)`